paigedr/grammarly-for-developers/examples/readme.md

    - [Activation Example App](./editor-sdk-activation/)

 ### Autocomplete
 This app shows how you can turn on [autocomplete](https://developer.grammarly.com/docs/autocomplete) for your app.
-(Note: Only available on the [Plus plan](https://developer.grammarly.com/plans).)

    - [Autocomplete Example App](./editor-sdk-autocomplete/)

+**Note:** The Autocomplete feature is only available on the [Plus plan](https://developer.grammarly.com/plans).

 ### Document dialect
 This app shows how you can configure the [document dialect](https://developer.grammarly.com/docs/customization#english-dialect) for your app.